renatosbispo/diwe-challenge-backend-jr/README.md

 ### Suggested Structure

-The challenge specifications described the following entities and their attributes:
+The challenge specification described the following entities and their attributes:

 - **User:**
   - **id:** auto increment, integer